Billie Lourd: 2019–present: Continued success

 In 2019, Lourd played Gigi in Booksmart, a high school comedy film directed by Olivia Wilde.
 Lourd also returned to American Horror Story for its ninth season, 1984, portraying an aerobics enthusiast punk rocker Montana Duke.
 Murphy stated that her work in 1984 impressed him so much that he decided to write Lourd her own miniseries.
 She appeared in the ninth episode of the eleventh and final season of the NBC sitcom Will & Grace as Fiona, the granddaughter of the character that her real-life grandmother, Debbie Reynolds, portrayed during the show's original run.
 In December 2019, Lourd appeared in a holiday-themed television commercial for Old Navy.

 In 2021, Lourd returned to American Horror Story for the tenth season of the series as Lark Feldman, a mysterious tattoo artist and dentist.
 The following year, she starred in the romantic comedy Ticket to Paradise alongside Julia Roberts and George Clooney.
 She also returned to American Horror Story for its eleventh season as Hannah Wells, a biologist studying a viral strain in New York City.
 She later starred as Audrey in the transatlantic comedy And Mrs directed by Daniel Reisinger.
-Lourd also had a recurring role in the twelfth season of American Horror Story.
+Lourd also had a recurring role in the twelfth season of American Horror Story and reprised the roles of Winter Anderson and Mallory in the thirteenth season of the series.

 Personal life

 Lourd began dating actor Austen Rydell in early 2016.
 During a brief split from Rydell, she dated actor and Scream Queens co-star Taylor Lautner from December 2016 to July 2017.
 Later in 2017, Lourd and Rydell reconciled.
-They became engaged in June 2020, and their son was born in September 2020.
-They were married in March 2022.
-In December 2022, Lourd had her second child, a daughter.
+They became engaged in June 2020 and were married in March 2022.
+They have two children: a son, born in September 2020, and a daughter, born in December 2022.

 Through her marriage to Rydell, Lourd is the daughter-in-law of actor Christopher Rydell, and the granddaughter-in-law of director Mark Rydell and actress Joanne Linville.